neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 2 - Moving Data/README.md

     https://storage.googleapis.com/neo4j-datasets/form13/train.csv
     https://storage.googleapis.com/neo4j-datasets/form13/test.csv

 First off, it might be helpful to get an idea what the data looks like.
 So, let's fire up a notebook and fiddle with it.

-    import pandas as pd
-    pd.read_csv('train.csv')
-    pd['target'].describe()
+You can open the notebook [here](playing-around.ipynb).

 ## Import data into Neo4j